johnh865/americans4representation/src/site/resources.md

 ## Books

 * deKieffer, Donald. **The Citizens Guide to Lobbying Congress**. - Book on how to become a lobbyist.
+  - Demonstrations are rarely effective.
+Get your members off the streets and into the halls of Congress!
 * Richan, Willard. **Lobbying for Social Change** - Another book on how to be an effective lobbyist.
   - Some interesting quotes:
     - *"Personal commitment to a cause is one of the most underestimated resources in advocacy."*